July 4thWritten by Scott Dreyer

 July 4 is a national holiday.
 This means there is no mail, and all banks, schools and government offices are closed.
 Many private businesses are closed too.
 Since many people have the day off from work, they are able to spend the time with their family and friends.
 Here are some of the many things Americans do to celebrate that day.

 - Because it's summer, many people go to WATER-- pools, rivers, lakes, or beaches!
-(See our family's lake cook-out to the right; note the grill at back.)
+(See our family's cook-out by the lake, with steaks on the grill!)